 Uses and preparations

 Infusion: Epilobium has been used as an infusion in tea throughout history, primarily for its use to combat prostate problems but has also been known to improve digestion and promote relaxation.
 Add 1-2 teaspoons of dried epilobium to a teapot and cover with boiling water.
-Leave to brew for up to five minutes and strain before serving.
+Leave your epilobium tea to brew for up to five minutes and strain before serving.

 Tincture: Use epilobium for conditions such as UTIs in the form of a concentrated tincture, which can be applied directly under the tongue or mixed with water.